markledev/gql-simplified/README.md

 By Mid-June 2018, workable boilerplate with 3-server-cluster deployment script.
 Will support AWS with AWS default load balancer from the start.
 This also includes Docker image

-No promise in the future beyond these 3 months as the end goal is to faster development process.
+No promise in the future beyond these 3 months.
 ## Possible contributions
 - Integration with CircleCI.